sandraqu/center-face/README.md

 Node.js, Face-api.js, React, Webpack

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and hotwired with React App Rewired.
+This is a Create React App hotwired with React App Rewired, and you can easily initialize it `npm init -y` and run a dev version using `npm start`

+The app has three image URLs at the bottom of helpers.js file for initial display.

+## Future Feature

+Add a field to drop in a file or files

 ## Available Scripts